Beyond Spherical geometry: Unraveling complex features of objects orbiting around stars from its transit light curve using deep learning: The Parameter Space of 2D Shapes

 \section{The Parameter Space of 2D Shapes}

-Photometric transit observations provide a one-dimensional imprint of a two-dimensional projection of a transiting object against the host star.
+Photometric transit observations provide a one-dimensional imprint of the two-dimensional projection of a transiting object against the host star.
 Consequently, the mapping from an arbitrary 2D shape $\mathcal{S}$ to the observed light curve $\mathcal{L}$ is intrinsically many-to-one as many different shapes can produce indistinguishable light curves.
 For example, shapes flipped along x-axis (the axis parallel to the direction of transit, passing through the center of the circular projection of a star) of the transit will result in an identical light curves.
-Some skewed features in the shape may not result in any change in the light curve from that of an identical shape without the protrusion.
-Two visually different shapes may result in similar light curves.
+Some skewed features in the shape may not result in any change in the light curve from that of a shape without the protrusion.
 Such degeneracies pose a fundamental obstacle to an inversion algorithm that seeks to reconstruct the underlying shape solely from the observed light curve.
 To address this, we establish a methodology to identify the limits of recoverable information about the transiting shape embedded in the light curve.
 We generate a comprehensive library of 2D shapes and their corresponding light curves using the forward transit simulator \yuti, denoted here as $\mathcal{Y}$.
 By leveraging the universal function‑approximation ability of neural networks \citep{Hornik1989}, we train several models to learn the inverse mapping \(\mathcal{Y}^{-1}\) from a large library of shapes paired with their light curves.
 Each network receives a light curve as input and extracts only those features that survive the many‑to‑one projection, thereby revealing the shape characteristics that are, in principle, recoverable.